Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 Sense of Wander: ★★★★★

-OSAKA, Japan — Perhaps it was the wanderer in me that drew me to Expo 2025 in Osaka.
-Though I’ve passed through Kansai International Airport a few times, I’d never stayed a night in Osaka itself — Kyoto and Nara always came first.
+OSAKA, Japan — Perhaps it’s the wanderer in me that draws me to Expo 2025 in Osaka.
+Though I’ve passed through Kansai International Airport a few times, I’ve never stayed a night in Osaka itself — Kyoto and Nara always came first.

-This time, though, I stayed — because of Expo 2025.
-What was supposed to be a two-day visit to the event venue stretched into four.
-Partly because of the crowds — most pavilions required at least a 30-minute wait (an hour, more often than not) — and partly because I couldn’t help but linger, letting one discovery lead to the next.
+This time, though, I stay — because of the Expo.
+What begins as a two-day visit stretches into four.
+Partly because of the crowds, as most pavilions require at least a 30-minute wait (an hour, more often than not) — and partly because I can’t help but linger, letting one discovery lead to the next.

 I’m the kind of traveller who likes to make the most of every stop: arriving early, snacks in hand, and mentally prepared to queue.
-I stood in lines through sun, rain, even a storm, just to glimpse the worlds tucked inside the pavilions I was most curious about.
-Were they always worth the wait?
+I stand in lines through sun, rain, even a storm, just to glimpse the worlds tucked inside the pavilions I’m most curious about.
+Are they always worth the wait?
 Sometimes yes.
 Sometimes not quite.
-But each one added something to the journey.
+But each one adds something to the journey.

-Honestly, I did little planning beforehand.
-My choices were mostly spontaneous, shaped by the flow of the crowd and the length of the queue — especially during those first two days.
-That’s probably why a few pavilions I hoped to visit — Kansai, Canada, Italy, and the Netherlands — ended up missed.
-Some, as I learned the hard way, were reservation-only, which became another hurdle altogether.
+Honestly, I do little planning beforehand.
+My choices are mostly spontaneous, shaped by the flow of the crowd and the length of the queue — especially in those first two days.
+That’s probably why a few pavilions I hope to visit — Kansai, Canada, Italy, and the Netherlands — end up missed.
+Some, as I learn the hard way, are reservation-only — which is another hurdle altogether.

-But for me, visiting a pavilion isn’t just sightseeing — it’s a way of listening.
+For me, visiting a pavilion isn’t just sightseeing — it’s a way of listening.
 I’m drawn to the narratives each country chooses to share: how they see themselves, how they wish to be seen, and how that aligns (or doesn’t) with what I’ve experienced or imagined about them.
-I’m equally intrigued by the technology shaping the storytelling — especially the immersive projections that many pavilions embrace — offering glimpses into what the future of museum experiences might hold.
+I’m equally intrigued by the technology shaping the storytelling — especially the immersive projections many pavilions embrace — providing windows into what the future of museum experiences might hold.

 If you’re as curious as I am — whether you’re still undecided about visiting, or already planning your trip — I’ve created this Wanderer’s Guide just for you.

 There are 188 pavilions at Expo 2025, including 161 countries and regions, all responding in some way to the theme “Designing Future Society for Our Lives.”
-I’ve visited more than 120 of them (encouraged — or trapped — by the irresistible stamp rally.
+I’ve visited more than 120 of them (I was encouraged — or trapped — by the irresistible stamp rally.
 Once you start, it’s hard to stop).

-At first, I thought I’d select just a dozen pavilions to feature in a single article.
-But the more I reflected, the more I realised: twelve simply wouldn’t do justice to the range and richness of what I encountered.
-And so, with some ambition, I’ve decided to publish this guide in three parts.
+At first, I thought I would select just a dozen pavilions to feature in a single article.
+But the more I reflect, the more I realise: twelve simply won’t do justice to the range and richness of what I’ve encountered.
+And so, with some ambition, I’ve decided to publish this guide in three parts: we begin in Japan, then journey westward through Asia and Oceania, crossing into Central Asia.
+In Part Two, we’ll explore the Middle East and North Africa.
+And finally, we’ll arrive in Europe.

 So join me on this adventure.
 No passport needed.
 Just an open mind and a bit of that wanderer’s spirit.
 Here we go.